Cryptomeria: Timber

 Cryptomeria japonica timber is extremely fragrant, weather and insect resistant, soft, and with a low density.
 The timber is used for the making of staves, tubs, casks, furniture and other indoor applications.
 Easy to saw and season, it is favoured for light construction, boxes, veneers and plywood.
 Wood that has been buried turns dark green and is much valued.
 Resin from the tree contains cryptopimaric and phenolic acid.

 The wood is pleasantly scented, reddish-pink in colour, lightweight but strong, waterproof and resistant to decay.
 It is favoured in Japan for all types of construction work as well as interior panelling, etc. In Darjeeling district and Sikkim in India, where it is one of the most widely growing trees, C. japonica is called Dhuppi and is favoured for its light wood, extensively used in house building.

-In Japan, the coppicing method of daisugi (台杉) is sometimes used to harvest logs.
+In Japan, the coppicing method of is sometimes used to harvest logs.

 Mechanical properties

 In dry air conditions, the initial density of Japanese cedar timber has been determined to be about 300–420 kg/m^{3}.

 It displays a Young's modulus of 8017 MPa, 753 MPa and 275 MPa in the longitudinal, radial and tangential direction in relation to the wood fibers.